Do you need an LLC for consulting?

 With an LLC, you not only have the rights to exclusive use of a business name, but you will also have either the phrase “limited liability company” or the letters “LLC” in that business name.
 This provides your business with a jolt of respectability because customers respect the professionalism displayed by an LLC.
 Also, they typically feel more comfortable writing checks to a business entity rather than to an individual.

-What Is an LLC?
+What is an LLC?

-First off, let’s quickly outline what an LLC is.
-LLCs are formal legal entities that are typically taxed similarly to sole proprietorships and general partnerships, in that the owners include any company profits or losses into their personal returns — the LLC itself does not owe income taxes.
+LLCs are formal legal entities that are typically taxed similarly to sole proprietorships and general partnerships, in that the owners include any company profits or losses into their personal returns — the LLC itself doesn’t owe income taxes.
 An LLC may also elect to be taxed like a corporation, although this is not a very common option.

-There are similarities to corporations too, especially when it comes to financial responsibilities.
+There are similarities to corporations, too, especially when it comes to financial responsibilities.
 In an LLC, the owners or members are not usually personally accountable for the financial status of the business.
 This means that if someone sues your LLC, your personal assets are not at risk.

 How to Start an LLC for a Consulting Firm

 The formation process for LLCs varies depending on which state you’re forming one in, but in general, the process has some universal steps that need to be taken no matter what state your business is located in.
-If you want a comprehensive overview of all the steps required to form an LLC, check out our complete guide on the topic.
+If you want a comprehensive overview of all the steps required to form an LLC, check out our complete LLC guide on the topic.
 The basic steps in the LLC formation process in any state are as follows:

-1) Choose an LLC name
+1. Choose an LLC name

 Coming up with the perfect name for your new LLC is an important step.
 You’ll need to choose a name that represents your company and describes what you do, and you’ll also have to make sure it isn’t already in use by checking your state’s business database.

-2) Designate a registered agent
+2. Designate a registered agent

-Your LLC’s registered agent (which can be an individual or a professional service) is responsible for receiving important document deliveries from the state — like service of process, annual report reminders, etc. — and forwarding them to you.
+Your LLC’s registered agent (which can be an individual or a professional service) is responsible for receiving important document deliveries from the state — most notably service of process and annual report reminders (in some states) — and forwarding them to you.
 The registered agent ensures that the state always has a reliable point of contact for your business.

-3) File your formation documents with the state
+3. File your formation documents with the state

 The form used to create an LLC is usually called the Articles of Organization, although the name can vary (some states call it the Certificate of Formation or something similar).
 You’ll need to provide the state with some basic information about your business and its owners.
 In exchange, the state will formally create your LLC.

-4) Acquire an EIN
+4. Acquire an EIN

 The Employer Identification Number (EIN) is a federal tax ID number that essentially functions as a Social Security number for a business.
 The EIN allows your business to hire employees, pay taxes, apply for bank loans, and more.
-You can easily obtain an EIN from the Internal Revenue Service free of charge.
+You can obtain an EIN from the Internal Revenue Service free of charge.

-5) Create an LLC operating agreement
+6. Create an LLC operating agreement

-Most states don’t require operating agreements but every LLC should have one regardless.
-This is an internal document that outlines several key operational aspects of your LLC.
+Most states don’t legally require operating agreements, but every LLC should have one regardless.
+An operating agreement outlines several key operational aspects of your LLC.
 The value of the operating agreement is how it can help prevent ownership disputes down the line by clearly explaining how the LLC will be run.

-6) Create a financial infrastructure
+7. Create a financial infrastructure

-You will need a business bank account for your LLC, and you’ll probably want a business credit card for work-related expenses as well.
+You will need a business bank account for your LLC, and you’ll probably want a business credit card for work-related expenses, as well.
 It’s also a good idea to use accounting software like QuickBooks or even hire an accountant to handle your bookkeeping for you.

-7) Handle taxes, licenses, and permits
+8. Handle taxes, licenses, and permits

 Depending on your state, you may need a general business license to operate your LLC in compliance with state requirements.
 Depending on the exact type of consulting services your LLC provides, you may need to obtain a professional service license.
 Don’t forget to check with your state to see if there are franchise or privilege taxes assessed on LLCs, and also see if your municipal and/or county government entities have any further licensing requirements.

-8) Understand maintenance requirements (annual reports, franchise taxes, etc.)
+9. Understand maintenance requirements (annual reports, franchise taxes, etc.)

-Again, these requirements can vary by state, but most states require some sort of regular report to ensure that your LLC’s info is up-to-date in the state’s business database.
+Again, these requirements can vary by state, but most states require some sort of regular report to ensure that your LLC’s info is up to date in the state’s business database.
 Some states require reports each year, while others only require them biannually or not at all.
 No matter what your state requires, you’ll need to stay on top of it to keep your LLC in good standing.

-Additional Resources for Starting a Consulting Firm
+Resources for Starting a Consulting Firm

-1) Process Street
+1. Process Street

 Process Street has plenty of great information for independent consultants, and their core service is a highly convenient workflow management tool.
 For the sake of this article, we’d like to point out their incredibly valuable “68 Small Business Resources to Make Consulting Easy” article.
 While it’s a few years old, the information in this article is as relevant as ever and should make your life as a consultant significantly simpler.

-2) Case Interview
+2. Case Interview

 Owned and operated by a former McKinsey case interviewer, Case Interview shares tricks of the trade to help consultants land more business.
 Victor Cheng once passed an incredible 60 out of 61 case interviews and shares his methods with other consultants through a wide variety of case interview training resources, including videos, newsletters, partner matching services, and more.

-3) Consulting Magazine
+3. Consulting Magazine

-Consulting Magazine is one of the top resources for consulting firms, thanks to its wealth of knowledge and their comprehensive coverage of issues that matter to consultants.
+Consulting Magazine is one of the top resources for consulting firms, thanks to its wealth of knowledge and its comprehensive coverage of issues that matter to consultants.
 They balance evergreen content like the best firms to work for with timely and relevant articles about pressing issues in the consulting world, and they’re a great resource for consulting firms of any size.

-4) Free Management Library
+4. Free Management Library

 Looking for a convenient collection of consulting tools?
 Look no further than Free Management Library.
 Just on this one page, they have dozens of links to valuable insights regarding many different aspects of the consulting world, from problem-solving and collaboration to entrepreneurship and strategies.

-5) Mashable Consulting Resources
+5. Mashable Consulting Resources

 Mashable’s list of 11 essential consulting resources has links to tools you can use to improve your marketing, recruiting, general productivity, and more.
 Not all of these resources will be relevant to every single independent consultant, but we’re confident you’ll find something interesting in this list.